cfrichardson1/Weld_Bot/README.md

 # Weld_Bot
-Zen Tuning Weld Bot Code
+Weld Bot Code for Zen Tuning

+Multiple code snippets for an Arduino automated welding bot system which is currently interfaced via Arduino shield.